Shereef/NSLunchFormatter/README.md

 All notable changes to this project will be documented in the [Changelog](CHANGELOG.md).

+### Release Management

+This project uses `standard-version` for versioning and changelog generation.
+To create a new release, run:

 ### Contact

 For any inquiries, please contact [Shereef Marzouk](https://www.linkedin.com/in/shereef/).